Type II Diabetes

 Do you suffer from Type II Diabetes?
 We can help you find answers to your health problems!
 At RedRiver Health and Wellness Center, we understand that every person is unique.
-As a wellness center for Type 2 diabetes, we order comprehensive testing, in addition to blood sugar levels, to better understand what may be causing your condition.
-Once we obtain this information, we work collaboratively with our patient’s primary care physicians and endocrinologists to create an individualized program for each patient and to help manage their care.
+As a wellness center for Type 2 diabetes, we order comprehensive testing in addition to blood sugar levels, to better understand what may be causing your condition.
+Once we obtain this information, we work collaboratively with our patients' primary care physicians and endocrinologists to create an individualized program for each patient to help manage their care.
 We aim to identify the physiological/endocrine imbalances associated with your condition and work to up-regulate, enhance and restore the imbalances we find.
-It takes dedicated effort on our part as health professionals, but also takes a focused and dedicated effort on the part of the patient.
+It takes dedicated effort on our part as health professionals, but also takes a focused effort on the part of the patient.
 It is not as easy as giving you a pill and asking you to come back in six months; our patients must actively participate in their own health care.

-We are working at the level of cause rather than only addressing the symptoms, which is why we see outstanding results.
+We work at identifying root cause of conditions rather than addressing the symptoms, which is why we see outstanding results.
 If you are looking for a wellness center for type 2 diabetes in South Jordan or Las Vegas, count on RedRiver Health and Wellness Center to help you manage your condition.

 * See the diabetes brochure for more details and a list of some of the most common imbalances that can cause insulin resistance and/or increase blood sugar levels in the body.